Ari-S-123/pdp-hw3/README.md

 TODO

-I used Cursor with `claude-3.7-sonnet-thinking` to help me generate documentation, tests, and some type definitions.
+I used Cursor Composer in Agent mode with `claude-3.7-sonnet-thinking` to help me generate documentation, tests, and some type definitions.